 It is important to note that applications are not deployed in their entirety each time new functionality is introduced.
 Designers usually test each piece of functionality separately to ensure that each new feature behaves as expected.
 These incremental changes are deployed to testing and production environments as a patch.

 A patch is a collection of design objects representing new and updated functionality for an application already in production.
-The most common uses for creating patches are: - Building functionality incrementally - Enhancing functionality already in production - Introducing new features - Applying bug fixes
+The most common uses for creating patches are:

 Patches are created, exported, and imported directly within the context of the application being patched.
+Appian persists patch contents for each user, so you can build the patch as you are making changes in each application.